 I needed an easy to make recipe, since I was down an opposable thumb, but still wanted something that tasted good and then it came to me…shortbread cookies.
 Who doesn’t love shortbread cookies?
 Then I started looking through some of my favorite recipes and remembered everyone gushing about Ruhlman’s Ratio book.
 In a nutshell, he’s taken baking back to it’s basics.
 If you know the ratio of flour to fat to sugar and liquid you can bake anything without a recipe.
 So I used that as the basis for these easy shortbread cookies.

 Oh, so I should probably tell you what the ratio is.
-The ratio for shortbread cookies is 1-2-3.
+The ratio for a shortbread cookies recipe is 1-2-3.
 No, seriously…that’s what it is.
 One part sugar, two parts fat and three parts flour.
 Beyond that, you can add in your flavorings.
 I told you these were going to be easy shortbread recipes.
 Oh, and that shortbread cookies ratio works for both the sweet or savory shortbread recipe you want to make.

 I happen to be quite the sucker for tea cookies.
 No, not cookies that you have with tea (although those aren’t too bad and you could certainly eat shortbread cookies with tea) but cookies that are flavored with tea.
 You don’t even have to make up the tea, just add the leaves to the dough and you’re all set.